hapax/hapax.github.io/assets/teaching.md

 We need to stop marching students through the scrubland, and introduce them to the vast topography of the real mathematical world, with its majestic summits, calm valleys, and monsters lurking in the badlands.
-From its fertile soil, they can grow new plants, or mine for old patterns, which will answer the unknown mathematical needs of the 21st century.
+From this fertile soil, they can grow new plants, or mine for old patterns, which will answer the as yet unknown mathematical needs of the 21st century.

 ## Annotated bibliography